cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     """
     Decode the field element from the bit representation, expressed as a vector of field elements `vec`.

+    This may also be used with secret shares of a bit representation, since it is linear.
     """
     bits = len(vec)
     if cls.MODULUS >> bits == 0: